betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 *[ON, OFF]*

-With this OFF the PIDC does NOT respond to Sticks when Throttle values in below min_check, just like in the orignal MultiWii, BaseFlight or CleanFlight.
+With this OFF the PIDC does NOT respond to Sticks when Throttle values in below min_check, just like in the original MultiWii, BaseFlight or CleanFlight.

 #### set airmode_activate_throttle = 1350